VHF Marine Radios and Why Cellphones Won't Do

 The US Coast Guard Navigation Center says that when it comes to marine safety, you should buy a VHF radio for your boat before anything else.

 There’s a good reason for that.
-While everyone carries a cellphone with them these days, trusting only a phone for communications when going boating is a dangerous leap of faith.
-Even though smartphones have anything and everything you can imagine for our modern communication needs, they're pretty useless when it comes to boating safety.
+While everyone carries a cellphone these days, trusting only a phone for communications when going boating is a dangerous leap of faith.
+Even though smartphones have everything you can imagine for modern communication needs, they're pretty useless when it comes to boating safety.
 Here are some reasons why every boat should have a VHF radio onboard.

 Why VHF Radios are Essential